-1. The Commission shall, in collaboration with the MDCG, draw up the functional specifications for Eudamed.
-The Commission shall draw up a plan for the implementation of those specifications by 26 May 2018.
-That plan shall seek to ensure that Eudamed is fully functional at a date that allows the Commission to publish the notice referred to in paragraph 3 of this Article by $\blacktriangleright M1$ 25 March 2021 \blacktriangleleft and that all other relevant deadlines laid down in Article 123 of this Regulation and in Article 113 of Regulation (EU) 2017/746 are met.

-2. The Commission shall, on the basis of an independent audit report, inform the MDCG when it has verified that Eudamed has achieved full functionality and Eudamed meets the functional specifications drawn up pursuant to paragraph 1.
+- 1. The Commission shall, in collaboration with the MDCG, draw up the functional specifications for Eudamed.
+The Commission shall draw up a plan for the implementation of those specifications by 26 May 2018. - 2.
+The Commission shall inform the MDCG when, on the basis of independent audit reports, it has verified that one or more of the electronic systems referred to in Article 33(2) are functional and meet the functional specifications drawn up pursuant to paragraph 1 of this Article.